forcedotcom/sfdx-scanner/docs/_articles/en/faq.md

 ## Questions about Severity Threshold and Normalization

-#### Q: How to set a Severity Threshold for a scanner run?
+#### Q: How to set a Severity Threshold for a code analyzer run?
-A: When user runs the scanner with the `-s` or `--severity-threshold` flag and a threshold value, the scanner throws an error if violations are found with equal or greater severity than provided value.
+A: When user runs the code analyzer with the `-s` or `--severity-threshold` flag and a threshold value, the code analyzer throws an error if violations are found with equal or greater severity than provided value.
 Values are 1 (high), 2 (moderate), and 3 (low).
 Exit code is the severity of the most severe violation(s).
 Using this flag also implicitly invokes the --normalize-severity flag.

 #### Q: How to get normalized severity?
 A: PMD, ESLint & RetireJS all have different scales for reporting the Severity of the violations.
-When the user runs the scanner with the `--normalize-severity` flag, the `Salesforce Code Analyzer` will normalize the severity of violations across all invoked engines.
+When the user runs the code analyzer with the `--normalize-severity` flag, the `Salesforce Code Analyzer` will normalize the severity of violations across all invoked engines.
 A normalized severity 1 (high), 2 (moderate), and 3 (low) is returned in addition to the engine specific severity.
 For the html output format, the normalized severity is displayed instead of the engine severity

 #### Q: How is the Severity normalized across all the engines?
 A: Following table shows how the severity across all engines are normalized.